Spanish and Greek concerns peg back European shares

 Monte dei Paschi di Siena also slumped following the Italian bank’s 3-billion euro cash call.

-Today’s European research round-up (Additional reporting by Lionel Laurent; Editing by Mark Heinrich)
+Today’s European research round-up (Additional reporting by Lionel Laurent; Editing by Andrew Heavens)